Internet DRAFT - draft-hajjeh-tls-identity-protection

 Additionally, the client MUST verify the binding between the identity

-of the server to which it connect and the public key presented by
+of the server to which it connects and the public key presented by

-this servers.
+this server.
 The client SHOULD implement the algorithm in Section 6

 of [RFC5280] for general certificate validation, but MAY supplement